AyrtonBrooke/RaspberryPiSecCamera/README.md

 on_picture_save: Add the command to run your email script whenever an image is saved.

-# Save and Exit
+Save and Exit

-Set the on_picture_save command to trigger the email script.

-# Run the Script:
+# Run the Script
 Start the motion service:
 sudo service motion start

 Move in front of the camera to test the setup.

-# Customize:
+# Customize
 Modify the Python script to suit your specific email configuration or alerting needs.

-# Contributions:
+# Contributions
 Feel free to submit pull requests or open issues to improve the project.